-Performance Measures: The Contractor shall comply with AHCCCS QM/PI requirements to improve the care, coordination, and services provided to AHCCCS members as demonstrated through quality metrics and performance measure reporting.
-Technical specifications for performance measures are based on the CMS Core Measure Sets methodologies.
-AHCCCS may utilize other methodology sources, such as National Committee for Quality Assurance (NCQA) Health Exchange Data and Information System

-(HEDIS®) or develop methodologies for measurement that are reflective of the Arizona system of care delivery model.
-As measure sets are updated, performance measures required by AHCCCS may also be updated to reflect the changes.
+AHCCCS Performance Measures (Statewide Aggregate): Technical specifications for statewide aggregate performance measure calculations are based on the CMS Core Measure Sets methodologies.
+AHCCCS may utilize other methodology sources, such as National Committee for Quality Assurance (NCQA) Health Exchange Data and Information System (HEDIS®) or develop methodologies for measurement that are reflective of the Arizona system of care delivery model.